imekachi/combinations/README.md

 //   ['blue', 'L'],
 // ]
 ```
-If you store variant in object you can do it like this
+If you store options in an object, you can do it like this
 ```javascript
 import combinations from '@imekachi/combinations'